newchuyalong/libgdx-learning/Using-libGDX-with-other-JVM-languages.md

 * [Lein-droid for Clojure](https://github.com/clojure-android/lein-droid/wiki/Tutorial)
 * [SBT-Android for Scala](http://fxthomas.github.io/android-plugin/)
-* [Kotlin on android using the Kotlin plugin of IntelliJ IDEA](http://blog.jetbrains.com/kotlin/2013/08/working-with-kotlin-in-android-studio/) Kotlin has full support of android and Java 6, with the same codebase/featureset.
+* [Kotlin on Android using the Kotlin plugin of IntelliJ IDEA](http://blog.jetbrains.com/kotlin/2013/08/working-with-kotlin-in-android-studio/) Kotlin has full support for Android and Java 6, with the same codebase/featureset.

 ## iOS-ROBOVM ##